edwards698/ostricheAI/README.md

 The OpenAI Python library provides convenient access to the OpenAI REST API from any Python 3.7+ application.
 The library includes type definitions for all request params and response fields, and offers both synchronous and asynchronous clients powered by `httpx`.

 ### Step 2: Get Your OpenAI API Key
-1. Go to the OpenAI [website](https://platform.openai.com/api-keys)and sign up for an account.
+1. Go to the OpenAI [website](https://platform.openai.com/api-keys) and sign up for an account.
 2. Generate an API key from your OpenAI account dashboard.

 ### Step 3: Write Python Script to Test OpenAI API